Hack-a-tons/CutByVoice/README.md

 CutByVoice provides a simple way to manage your files by giving each user their own workspace.

 - **Authenticated users**: If you provide a username using the `--user` flag, a permanent directory will be created for you in the `users` directory.
 All your files and command history will be stored there.
 - **Non-authenticated users**: If you don't provide a username, a new temporary directory will be created for you for each session.
-The directory will be deleted when the session ends.

 ---